Polynomial processes and their applications to mathematical Finance: Applications

-where $f \in \Pol$ is an approximation of $\phi\circ G$ and serves as control variate.
-Both estimators are unbiased and the second clearly outperforms the first since $\Var\big(\hat{\pi}^F_0\big) < \Var\big(\pi^F_0\big)$, where the ratio of the variances depends on the accuracy of the polynomial approximation.\\
+where $f \in \PolmS$ is an approximation of $\phi\circ G$ and serves as control variate.
+Both estimators are unbiased and the second clearly outperforms the first since $\Var\left(\hat{\pi}^F_0\right) < \Var\left(\pi^F_0\right)$, where the ratio of the variances depends on the accuracy of the polynomial approximation.

-It is worth mentioning that the previous pricing algorithm has also important consequences for hedging, since the greeks for ``polynomial claims'' $ F = f(X_T) $ can be explicitly and efficiently calculated, again by matrix exponentials: the matrix exponential calculates the coefficients of the polynomial $ x \mapsto E[f(X_T)] $, calculating a derivative of this polynomial is then an algebraic question.
-These considerations are then applied in equation~\eqref{greeks}.
-Now assuming a complete market situation for the real-world claim $ \phi(S_T) = \phi \circ G (X_T) $, i.e. there is a trading strategy $ \eta $ such that
+It is worth mentioning that the previous pricing algorithm has also important consequences for hedging, since the Greeks for ``polynomial claims'' $ F = f(X_T) $ can also be calculated explicitly and efficiently: The coefficients of the polynomial $ x \mapsto \mathbb{E}_x[f(X_T)] $ can be computed using matrix exponentiation, taking derivatives of this polynomial is then a simple algebraic operation.
+To be more precise, the sensitivities of the price process with respect to the factors $X$ can be calculated by